aDotNetDeveloper/pitch/PITCHME.md

 +++?color=#000000
 ### @color[orange](In Code)

-Use of dicionary for every instance of text
+Use of dicionary for every instance of output
 ```
 <ul class="Header-nav list-inline">
     @foreach (var menuItem in menuItems.Where(m => m.Visible))